bytemux/bytemux/README.md

 ### Hi, I'm Mike 👋
 I'm an operations engineer.
-I have 4 years experience with DevOps practices and 7+ years overall experience as sysops
+I have 4 years experience with DevOps practices and 7+ years overall experience as sysops engineer

 ### The stack with that i have the most (positive ^^) experience looks like this:
 - k8s or Openshift